Healthy Dental Habits Start Young

 When you see Tooth #1 start to pop out, that’s when it’s time for the first dental visit.

 Most baby teeth start to erupt at about six months of age.
-When you see Tooth #1 start to pop out, that’s when it’s time for the first dental visit.
+When you see Tooth #1 start to pop out, that’s when it’s time for the first Dental Eugene Oregon visit.
 If teeth are taking a little longer to come in, still take your child in to the dentist before their first birthday.

 Cavities can occur that early in life, so it’s important to start cleaning and prevention as early as possible.
 In between office visits for the rest of childhood, you can teach your child some easy, yet important, habits that will help them keep their teeth healthy for life: